compassionate professionals

 Funeral Director

-Another critical skill that funeral directors should develop, David says, especially funeral directors for the
+Another critical skill that funeral directors should develop, David says, especially for funeral directors for the

-Bradshaw Group, is creativity, and that means frequently doing things in a funeral home that have never been tried before.
-“Families see a funeral or memorial service in perspective of their own grieving process,” he explains, noting that they want to help shape those moments with friends and family so they will be the most meaningful to them.
+Bradshaw Group is creative, and that means frequently doing things in a funeral home that have never been tried before.
+“Families see a funeral or memorial service in the perspective of their own grieving process,” he explains, noting that they want to help shape those moments with friends and family so they will be the most meaningful to them.

 David’s willingness to find ways to make things happen—on behalf of the family’s wishes—made such a moving service possible.
 “We turned the entire Center over to that family’s celebration that day.
 Most funeral home operations wouldn’t be willing to do that.”